wasjabloch/relMT/README.md

 pip install .[extra]
 ```

-If you are working in `IPython`, or `Jupyter`, install the package in the same `conda` environment to avoid version conflicts
+If you are working in *IPython*, or *Jupyter*, install the package in the same Conda environment to avoid version conflicts

 ```sh
 conda install ipython